bcronje/docs/docs/kb/windows-firewall-classifies-enclave-interface-as-public.md

 ## Symptoms

-Traffic may not be flowing between connected peers according to the Policies defined in the Enclave management portal.
+Traffic may not be flowing as expected between connected peers according to the Policies defined by administrators in the Enclave management portal.

 ## Cause